williamandrews2/TicTacToe/README.md

 - Players switch when selecting an already filled square, they should not switch yet as their decision has not been populated.
 - Game is still ongoing after a player has won.
+- Need a check to see if the game is over.
+- Need to show which player is currently going.